 As we expect each child to take responsibility for their own learning, the impact our curriculum will have, will also vary for each child.
 Just as the teacher’s actions help define the impact for each child, so too do their own.
 Teacher’s support and challenge children in understanding this so they can be the very best version of themselves.

 Using PiXL packages we assess children throughout the year, these help us to identify key areas of next steps for all children regardless of their ability.

 Impact in English and Maths is monitored each term using PiXL banding and next steps agreed in Pupil Progress Meetings with Class Teachers and the Headteacher.

 Equally as important to us is the impact our curriculum has on the development of skills and key knowledge within all subjects and how our children make links between them to be innovative.

-Subject Co-ordinators will use work scrutiny to demonstrate that the curriculum has been experienced by our children in a well-sequenced and coherent way which allows children to experience and embed key skills and knowledge.
-Pupil Voice will also be used by co-ordinators to see how children retain knowledge from across the curriculum, making appropriate connections and seeing how curious they are as learners.
+Subject Co-ordinators use work scrutiny to demonstrate that the curriculum has been experienced by our children in a well-sequenced and coherent way which allows children to experience and embed key skills and knowledge.
+Pupil Voice is also used by co-ordinators to see how children retain knowledge from across the curriculum, making appropriate connections and seeing how curious they are as learners.

-This will be carried out on both Remote Learning but also that within school.
-Our curriculum will be modified for this academic year and next based upon this information.
+This is carried out on both Remote Learning but also that within school.
+Our curriculum is modified based upon this information.

-Class teachers will update yearly records at the end of each academic year in all subject areas which co-ordinators will also use to help monitor progress and the impact of our curriculum.
+Class teachers update yearly records at the end of each academic year in all subject areas which co-ordinators also use to help monitor progress and the impact of our curriculum.